 But did you know that you can also use lavender oil for sleep?
 To create your own lavender sleep aid spray, add a few drops of lavender oil to a bottle filled with equal parts rubbing alcohol and distilled water.
 Alternatively, you could put a pouch of dried lavender under your pillow for a night of lavender relaxation.

 But take note, lavender oil alone with not send you to sleep.
 You need to wind down before bedtime.
 Turn off your phone, TV and any other artificial light sources at least an hour before you go to sleep.
-Try using the lavender with calming background music.
+Try using the lavender with calming background music and invest in a quality mattress.

 Headache / Anxiety Relief